 Please be proactive and work ahead to avoid late submissions.
-All assignments are due at 11:59pm ET on the last day of the submission window.
 Requirements for make-up exams, and other work in this course are consistent with university policies.
 UF Attendance Policies

 Academic Honesty

 University of Florida students are bound by the Honor Pledge.
 As a student at the University of Florida, you have committed yourself to uphold the Honor Code, which includes the following pledge: "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity by abiding by the Student Honor Code."
 You are expected to exhibit behavior consistent with this commitment to the UF academic community, and on all work submitted for credit at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."